Teatro Arcobaleno Rainbow Theatre

-The Beresheet LaShalom Foundation Theatre Group
+Beresheet LaShalom Rainbow Theatre

-The Arcobaleno • Rainbow Theatre has many players. . .
+Teatro Arcobaleno • Rainbow Theatre has many players. . .

-Far more than meets the eye !
+Far more than meets the eye!

-The foremost protagonists of the Arcobaleno Rainbow Community Theatre Group are girls and boys of all backgrounds and denominations, without exception, from the many communities in the Galilee.
-They come from towns and villages, kibbutzim and moshavim; they are Arabs and Jews, Druze and Circassians, religious and secular.
-There are 40 children all together between the ages of 13 to 21 years old.
-The youngsters have gone through a prolonged and intensive program to strengthen the group and to develop creativity.
+ON STAGE | The foremost protagonists of the "Beresheet LaShalom Community Theatre Group" are girls and boys of all backgrounds and denominations, without exception, from the many communities in the Galilee.
+13 to 21 year olds from towns and villages, kibbutzim and moshavim; they are Arabs and Jews, Druze and Circassians, religious and secular.

+Together with their pedagogic teacher, Edna Angelica Calò Livné, these youngsters have gone through a prolonged and intensive program to strengthen the group and develop creativity.
 Their performances are a dance of hope for freedom.
 They were created by the group at weekly meetings over the course of a year.
 In a difficult period of the history of the world there was the will to create a positive message, capable of inspiring hope and fulfilling the dreams of those who know war, and now deeply aspire to peace.

 There were moments of suffering and conflict - moments when it seemed that there is no safe place in the land of Israel for any of its residents from all the many different cultures.

 Yet, there was the will to create a positive message, capable of inspiring hope.
-This led to the creation of a play that incorporates the pain, the dream and also the sincere longing for recociliation and harmony.
+This led to the creation of a play that incorporates the pain, the dream and also the sincere longing for reconciliation and harmony.

-Our performance Beresheet is a Hymn for peace.
+"Our performance Beresheet is a Hymn for peace.
 I can't accept terrorism, I'm glad that I can show, through our performance that coexistence between Jews and Arabs is possible.
 And we show this with our living presence!"

 Abir Hleihel, 18, Muslim from the village Jish.